Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 ### R1: Dock

 Ships dock here to offload prisoners and supplies.
+The sea is rough virtually all the time, and with the spray of the sea, along with the wind chill, no one wants to stand here for too long.

 ### R2: Elevator

 A sturdy wooden scaffold clings to the 160-foot-high cliff separating the prison from the dock.
 Looming above the scaffolding is a wooden crane that is controlled from area R3.
 The crane raises and lowers an elevator car that has a retractable wooden gate on the side opposite the crane.
 The elevator car is a hollow wooden cube measuring 10 feet on each side.
 It takes 1 minute for the car to travel all the way up or down the scaffold.
+The entire time the sound of the wood groans and creaks.
+None of these sounds are in the least bit reassuring.

 ### R3: Guard Rooms

 <em>
 This room contains a table with four chairs, and a cabinet holding whetstones and other simple supplies for repairing armor and weapons.
+It is a simple room, there is minimal decoration inside.
+This is also where you can find the controls for the elevator.
 </em>

 Three guards (veterans) are stationed in each of these two rooms.
 The guards pass the time by playing cards, sharpening their weapons, and complaining about the weather.
+Which as per usual, is cold, damp and miserable.

 Embedded in the north wall of the northern guard room is an iron lever that raises and lowers the elevator in area R2.
 During a patrol, two of the guards leave the room to make their rounds for 4 minutes.